aramder/aramder.github.io/animation/_posts/2018-8-2-animation-computer.md

 The GUI, written in Python, allows the animation operator to control the Sd-50/40 show controller, enable/disable each valve driver individually, as well as provide a health status for each Br-EFB.
 The GUI has a number of customizable parameters to aid the animation operator such as configurable labels (descriptive names instead of channel numbers), customizable device configuration loading, and more.

 Now of course all of this has to be packaged in a suitable enclosure.
-Just like the <a href="https://aramder.github.io/animation-bank-module/" target="_blank">valve bank modules</a>, the connectors on the box will be mounted on powder-coated custom waterjet cut plates.
+Just like the <a href="https://aramder.github.io/animation-bank-module/">valve bank modules</a>, the connectors on the box will be mounted on powder-coated custom waterjet cut plates.
 Three large rectangular openings were cut in the animation controller box for the two connector plates and the touchscreen.
 The exposed metal on all of the boxes was painted with matching ANSI 61 gray paint.

 ![The empty enclosure covered in blue tape for painting the inside lip of the enclosure's cutouts](/images/animation computer/enclosure painting.jpg)